 - K’iche’ has an active voice, and two forms of passive and antipassive voices.
 Passive voices move the object to the subject position, which is similar to English.
 Antipassive voices are used to focus on the subject or action.
 Like passives, antipassives change transitive verbs into intransitive verbs.

-Particles Like all Mayan languages, K’iche’ makes extensive use of particles which have many functions, including negative, interrogative and demonstrative.
-Word order The basic word order in K’iche’ is Verb-Object-Subject, but other word orders are possible, depending on the focus of the sentence.
+The basic word order in K’iche’ is Verb-Object-Subject, but other word orders are possible, depending on the focus of the sentence.

 The bulk of K’iche’ vocabulary is Mayan in origin with some borrowings from Spanish.
 The language has also borrowed words from other neighboring aboriginal languages.
 Below are several basic words and phrases in K’iche’.